How Long Does It Take for a House to Settle?

 Obviously, you can’t change the soil underneath your house.
 Therefore, the most effective way to stop a foundation from settling is via underpinning.
 Underpinning the problem area and improving drainage on the site can also help prevent the unaffected areas from settling in the future.

 Underpinning takes the problematic soil out of the equation by connecting your foundation to bedrock.
 Underpinning strengthens a foundation so it’s no longer susceptible to unstable soil.
 Resistance push piers are the most common method for underpinning a settled foundation.
 Other methods of underpinning include helical piers and drilled concrete piers.

 Underpinning an entire house is rare.
 Most of the time only one area is affected (This might be be one corner, 1/3 or sometimes ½ of a house) and the rest of the house is relatively fine.

 Underpinning process using push piers

-The installation procedure for galvanized involves excavating the pier location exposing the bottom of the foundation, attaching heavy-duty galvanized steel brackets to the foundation, and then driving the galvanized steel pipe through the brackets until they reach stable soil or load bearing strata.
+The installation procedure for galvanized steel push piers involves excavating the pier location exposing the bottom of the foundation, attaching heavy-duty galvanized steel brackets to the foundation, and then driving the galvanized steel pipe through the brackets until they reach stable soil or load bearing strata.
 Hydraulic lifting jacks then lift and stabilize the foundation from any future settlement.
 Once lift and stabilization is complete we remove the lifting cylinders and back fill the pier location with dirt or concrete.